Infosheet 20 - The Australian system of government

 The Parliament

-The Parliament consists of the King, represented by the Governor-General, and two Houses—the House of Representatives and the Senate.
 The Parliament passes legislation.
-Proposed laws have to be agreed to by both Houses of Parliament to become law.
+Proposed laws (bills) have to be agreed to by both Houses of Parliament to become law.
 The two Houses have equal powers, except that there are restrictions on the power of the Senate to introduce or directly amend some kinds of financial legislation.
+Once a bill has been agreed to by both houses, the Governor-General assents to it, making it law.
 Infosheet No. 7 Making laws describes the parliamentary processes for the passage of legislation.
-The Governor-General has a role in the legislative process by assenting to Acts.
-See later in this infosheet for more information about the role of the Governor-General.

-The Parliament also authorises the Executive Government (often simply called the government or the Executive) to spend public money by agreeing to government proposals for expenditure and taxation, scrutinises the administrative actions of the government and serves as a forum for the debate of public policy.
+• authorising the Executive Government (often simply called the government or the Executive) to spend public money by agreeing to government proposals for expenditure and taxation

-Another function of the Parliament under the Australian system is to provide from its membership the members of the Executive Government.
 After a general election the political party (or coalition of parties) with the support of a majority of members in the House of Representatives becomes the governing party and its leader becomes the Prime Minister.

 The composition of the House also determines who will form the official opposition.
-The party (or coalition of parties) which has the most non-government Members in the House of Representatives becomes the opposition party and its leader becomes the Leader of the Opposition.
-The opposition has the officially recognised function, established by convention, of opposing the government.
-The opposition is an essential part of Australia’s democratic system of government.
-This subject is discussed in more detail in Infosheet No. 19 The House, government and opposition.
+The party (or coalition of parties) which has the most non-government members in the House of Representatives becomes the opposition party and its leader becomes the Leader of the Opposition.

-While the government has, by definition, the support of a majority of Members in the House of Representatives, the system of voting used for Senate elections gives greater opportunity to minority parties and independents, and the government often does not have majority support in the Senate.
+While the government has, by definition, the support of a majority of members in the House of Representatives, the system of voting used for Senate elections gives greater opportunity to minority parties and independents, and the government often does not have majority support in the Senate.

 The Executive Government